awsdocs/amazon-emr-management-guide/doc_source/emr-overview-benefits.md

 + AWS Identity and Access Management \(IAM\) to configure permissions
 + AWS CloudTrail to audit requests made to the service
 + AWS Data Pipeline to schedule and start your clusters
++ AWS Lake Formation to discover, catalog, and secure data in an Amazon S3 data lake

 ## Deployment<a name="emr-benefits-deployment"></a>